-While there was time when media streamers were all about viewing all those hours of content stored on you HDD on your big screen toting television, they're now about giving you quick access to streaming video services.
+While there was a time when media streamers were all about viewing all those hours of content stored on your hard drive, they're now about giving you quick access to streaming video services.

-Some of these boxes, both the Fire TV products from Amazon for example, are built to highlight a certain service.
-On the Fire TV, Amazon Prime video is front and center but apps like Netflix can be installed too.
+Some of these boxes, like the Amazon Fire TV products for example, are built to highlight a certain service.
+Mind, you, while Amazon Prime video is front and centre but apps like Netflix can be installed too.
 If you want to pick up something a little bit more open, Roku's gear has access to plenty of content and most of it is treated equally.

-If you're part of the iOS ecosystem, the Apple TV is well worth a look.
+If you're part of the iOS ecosystem, the new Apple TV is well worth a look.
 It'll let you AirPlay content from your iPhone, iPad and Mac and you'll have quick access to all your iTunes movies and music.
-Be warned though, it doesn't have an App Store (yet) so you're stuck with the services Apple has provided.

 It's also worth looking out for features aside media streaming.
 Some of the boxes can be used as mini consoles, with a couple offering additional gamepads for the more taxing titles.